robert-berry/portfolio/portfolio/README.md

 </tr>
 </table>

-<i>All content in these writing samples is the property of the IBM Corporation.</i>
+<i>All content in these writing samples is the property of the IBM Corporation.
+The source files were obtained from publicly accessible sites.</i>